cloudify-cosmo/cloudify-rest-docs/content/_searches.md

 `<FilterRuleType>` can be one of: "label" or "attribute".
 If "label" is provided, then the operator must be a `<LabelsOperator>`, and if "attribute" is provided, then the operator must be an `<AttrsOperator>`.

-E.g. filtering by the following filter rules, will return all items of a resource that their creator name starts with "alice" or "bob", and have the label `environment:aws` assigned to them.
+E.g. filtering by the following filter rules, will return all items of a resource whose creator name starts with "alice" or "bob", and have the label `environment:aws` assigned to them.

 ```json